 Legal Analysis, Writing and Research (LAWR)

 All first year law students are required to enroll in Legal Analysis, Writing and Research (LAWR) I and II.
 The reference librarians teach the research sessions during the academic year.
 The research sessions introduce the basics of legal research.
 First year law students will learn to use case reporters, statutes, legal citators, and secondary resources in print and online.
-During the second semester, focused legal research instruction will be provided for Westlaw/Westlaw Next, Lexis/Lexis Advance, Bloomberg Law, and free and low cost legal research alternative.
+During the second semester, focused legal research instruction will be provided for Westlaw, Lexis, and free and low cost legal research alternatives.

 Advanced Legal Research (ALR)

 The Reference Librarians teach Advanced Legal Research (ALR), a two credit hour skills class offered to second and third year law students.
 Enrollment is limited.
 ALR builds on the first year legal research sessions and provides second and third year students with an in-depth knowledge of American legal resources and many non-legal information sources available that are of increasing importance to the legal community.
 Current print and online resources will be explored for the purpose of developing more effective and efficient search techniques and to assist students in determining when to use print or online resources for their research.
 Topics covered in class include a review of the basic sources of legal information, techniques for accessing the desired information, and the development of personal strategies for managing information.
 More about Courses and Registration.